Evil Dead (2013 film): Plot

-In 2008, a teenage girl runs through the woods until she is caught by two pursuing hillbillies.
-Subdued with a sack over her head, she awakens to find herself tied up in the fruit cellar of a remote cabin, where an old woman is reciting incantations from a strange book.
-The girl pleads with her father Harold to release her.
-After he refuses, she reveals her possession by a demonic spirit and threatens to kill him.
-Harold sets her ablaze and shoots her dead.
+A girl is tied up in the cellar of a remote cabin, where an old woman is reciting incantations from a strange book in the Welsh language.
+The girl reveals her demonic possession and her father Harold sets her ablaze and shoots her dead.

-Three years later in 2011, David Allen and his girlfriend Natalie arrive at the cabin with their dog Grandpa, where they meet his estranged younger sister Mia and her friends Eric, a high school teacher, and Olivia, a nurse.
+Sometime later, David Allen and his girlfriend Natalie arrive at the same cabin, which is his family's holiday home, with their dog Grandpa.
+They meet his estranged younger sister Mia and their friends Eric and Olivia.
 The group plans to stay in the cabin while Mia overcomes her heroin addiction.
-Mia begins having serious withdrawal symptoms and complains of an overwhelming scent of decay, which the others ignore.
-David discovers that the cabin's cellar is littered with rotting animal corpses, a worn double-barrel shotgun, and a book called the Naturom Demonto.
+David discovers that the cabin had been broken in prior with the cellar littered with rotting animal corpses, a worn double-barrel shotgun, and a book called the Naturom Demonto.
+There is no sign of what happened to the previous occupants.

-A curious Eric reads an incantation from the book, awakening a malevolent force.
-Mia begins seeing visions of a demonic doppelgänger of herself in the woods and begs the group to leave.
-They refuse, thinking that she must be seeing hallucinations.
-Mia steals Eric's car and leaves, but sees her doppelgänger and swerves, crashing into a pond.
-She is chased by the force into the woods, tripping into a bramble where vines from a tree trap her.
-Mia's doppelgänger appears, regurgitating a sentient vine that enters her body, possessing her.
+Eric reads an incantation from the book, awakening a malevolent force.
+As Mia begins seeing a demonic doppelgänger of herself in the woods, she steals Eric's car to leave but crashes into a nearby swamp.
+The demon chases her into the woods, where vines trap her and sexually assault her, allowing the demon to possess her.

-David finds Grandpa beaten to death with a hammer and goes to confront Mia in the shower.
-He discovers her scalding herself and tries to drive her to a hospital, but a sudden rainstorm washes out the road.
-That night, a possessed Mia wounds her brother with the shotgun, declares that they are all going to die tonight, and vomits a large amount of red bile onto Olivia's face before Eric manages to lock her in the basement.
-Olivia is later possessed.
-When Eric discovers her in the shower mutilating her face, she stabs him repeatedly with a hypodermic needle before he bludgeons her to death.
-Mia lures Natalie into the cellar and bites her hand before slicing her own tongue apart with a box cutter, and then forcibly kissing her.
-David helps her escape before locking Mia back in.
+David finds Grandpa beaten to death with a hammer and discovers Mia scalding herself in the shower with boiling water.
+That night, a possessed Mia wounds David with the shotgun and vomits onto Olivia's face before Eric locks her in the basement.
+A now-possessed Olivia mutilates her face and stabs Eric with a piece of glass before he bludgeons her to death.
+Mia lures Natalie into the cellar and bites her hand before slicing her own tongue.
+David helps Natalie escape.